 The state of play

-When the coronavirus outbreak first reached the UK in the end of 2020, no one could have predicted the situation we’ve since experienced.
-On March 16th, the government advised office workers to work from home for the foreseeable future.
-In light of this, millions of employees starting working from home overnight.
+When the coronavirus outbreak first reached the UK in 2020, no one could have predicted the situation we’ve since experienced.
 Some of our clients adapted quickly, with a complete transition to remote working within days of the announcement, setting up home offices with monitors, office furniture and Wi-Fi boosters, as well as remote working platforms to facilitate their workers at home.
 They also prioritised internal communications with daily updates, while social gatherings moved virtually.
 Employee benefits also adapted, with additional flexible working arrangements offered to those struggling with childcare and subscriptions to apps offered, to help with meditation, fitness and nutrition.

 At the time, our MD, Rebecca Siciliano, held a webinar for businesses looking for guidance on remote working in a changing landscape.
 She revealed how Tiger transitioned to remote working, explained some of the ways organisations could connect to their teams, and the impact COVID-19 had on recruitment activity to that point.

 Now that restrictions are beginning to ease in many parts of the world, businesses and their workers are returning to a world of work that has changed irrevocably.
 Lockdowns and social distancing mandates forced employers and employees to adapt to a very different way of working.
 With life returning to normal but many workers resistant to the idea of returning to the office full-time, what can employers expect to face when trying to get their business back on track post-pandemic?